Depth360: Self-supervised Learning for Monocular Depth Estimation using Learnable Camera Distortion Model: PROPOSED METHOD

 \section{PROPOSED METHOD}

-From the process in Fig.~\ref{f:block}, we designed the following cost functions to train the depth and pose networks:
+From the process in Fig.~\ref{f:block}, we designed the following cost functions to train the depth, pose and camera networks:

+{\colornewparts In $J_{bimg}$, we propose a learnable camera model to handle the image sequences with unknown camera parameters.
+Our camera model can be trained without the GT camera parameters, through minimization of $J$ for self-supervised monocular depth estimation.
+The camera model has the learnable convex projection surface to deal with the arbitrary distortion, e.g. spherical camera image with two fisheye images.
+Contrary to the image loss of baseline methods~\cite{zhou2017unsupervised,godard2019digging}, $J_{bimg}$ is an occlusion-aware image loss using our learnable camera model to leverage the advantage of the 360$^\circ$ view around the robot by the spherical camera.}

-Since our spherical camera can capture the 360$^\circ$ view around the robot, the occluded area between two consecutive frames is less than that when using a pinhole camera.
-To leverage this advantage, we propose $J_{bimg}$, which is an occlusion-aware image loss, inspired by monodepth2~\cite{godard2019digging}. $J_{depth}$ penalizes the depth difference using the GT depth from photo-realistic simulator.
+$J_{depth}$ penalizes the depth difference using the GT depth from photo-realistic simulator.
 By penalizing $J_{depth}$ with $J_{bimg}$, our model can learn sim2real transfer and can thereby estimate accurate depths from real images. $J_{floor}$ is the proposed loss function that provides supervision against floor areas by using robot's footprint and trajectory.

-In addition, $J_{pose}$ penalizes the difference between the estimated pose and the GT pose calculated from the reference velocities in the dataset. $J_{sm}$ penalizes the discontinuity of the estimated depth using the exact same objective, following \cite{godard2017unsupervised,godard2019digging}.
+{\colornewparts In addition to these major contributions}, $J_{pose}$ penalizes the difference between the estimated pose and the GT pose calculated from the reference velocities in the dataset. $J_{sm}$ penalizes the discontinuity of the estimated depth using the exactly same objective, following \cite{godard2017unsupervised,godard2019digging}.

-In the following sections, we first present $J_{bimg}$ and $J_{pose}$ in the overview of our training process.
-Then, we explain our camera model, with $J_{depth}$ and $J_{floor}$ as our main novel contributions.
-We define the robot and camera coordinates based on the robot pose $X$, as shown in Fig.~\ref{f:cood}. $\Sigma_{X^r}$ is the base coordinate of the robot.
-In addition, $\Sigma_{X^f}$ and $\Sigma_{X^b}$ are the coordinates of the front-and back-side fisheye cameras in the spherical camera, respectively.
-Our method assumes that the relative poses between each coordinate are known.
+In the following sections, we first present $J_{bimg}$ and $J_{pose}$ in the overview of the training process.
+Then, we explain our camera model as the main contribution.
+Finally, we introduce $J_{depth}$ and $J_{floor}$ to improve the performance of depth estimation.

+We define the robot and camera coordinates based on the global robot pose $X$, as shown in Fig.~\ref{f:cood}. $\Sigma_{X^r}$ is the base coordinate of the robot.
+In addition, $\Sigma_{X^f}$ and $\Sigma_{X^b}$ are the camera coordinates of the front- and back-side fisheye cameras in the spherical camera, respectively. {\colornewparts The axes directions are shown in Fig.~\ref{f:cood}.
+Following convention of the camera coordinate, we define the $y$ axis as downward and the $z$ axis as forward in $\Sigma_{X^f}$ and $\Sigma_{X^b}$.
+Additionally, $\Sigma_{X^f}$ and $\Sigma_{X^b}$ are opposite around $y$ axis on their coordinates.
+We assume that the relative poses between each coordinate are known after measuring the height $h_{cam}$ and the offset $l_{cam}$ of the camera position. }